 Analysis of receptor changes and microglia activation (Moresco et al., 2008)

-Quinolinic acid rat model is a well-studied pharmacological model of Huntington’s disease to produce many of the distinctive features of this neurodegenerative disorder.
+The quinolinic acid rat model is a well-studied pharmacological model of Huntington’s disease to produces many of the distinctive features of this neurodegenerative disorder.
 In this study, this model was used to assess the temporal behavior (from 1 to 60 days from the excitotoxicity) of neuronal cell density and receptor availability (adenosine A2A and dopamine D2 receptors) along with microglia activation.
 It was observed that the reduction in adenosine A2A and dopamine D2 receptors was paralleled by increased microglial activation.
-This model represented a more quantitative approach to compare the neuroprotective effects of treatments in slowing down or reversing Huntington’s disease in rodent models with potential applications in clinical practices.
+This model represented a more quantitative approach to comparing the neuroprotective effects of treatments in slowing down or reversing Huntington’s disease in rodent models with potential applications in clinical practices.

 Investigating amino acid neurotransmitter abnormalities (Ellison et al., 1987)